marianoguerra/efene/docs/reference/expressions/when.rst

             ElseBody
         }

-The branches of an if-expression are scanned sequentially until a guard sequence GuardSeq which evaluates to true is found.
+The branches of an when-expression are scanned sequentially until a guard sequence GuardSeq which evaluates to true is found.
 Then the corresponding Body (sequence of expressions) is evaluated.